AmirJamshidiBandari/MIPS32_Summary/Verification_Example/FORWARDING_EXAMPLE.md

 This document shows one verification example from the pipelined MIPS32 CPU project.
 The test focuses on a chained dependency case where the processor must correctly handle both forwarding and stalling behavior.

 The issue exposed a read-after-write timing mismatch between the writeback stage and the decode stage.
-The fix was to add writeback-to-decode forwarding inside the register file read logic.
+The fix was to add writeback to decode forwarding inside the register file read logic.

-> Image paths are placeholders.
-Rename the waveform images in your GitHub repository to match these paths, or edit the paths below after uploading the images.

 ## Test Objective